alex314159/nivo-cljs-template/README.md

 ## Acknowledgements

-Thanks to xxx for getting me started
+Thanks to @wilkerlucio for getting me started

 ## See also